 How Much of Your Salary Should You Spend on a New Car?

-Whether you’re shopping for a car you’re passionate about or just need a simple and effective car to get to and from work every day, read on to work out how much your next new car should cost.
+- Whether you’re shopping for a car you’re passionate about or just need a simple and effective car to get to and from work every day, read on to work out how much you might want to spend on your next car.

 How much do you care about your new car?

-Are you a car person?
-While some people buy cars in order to get to and from their workplace, other people buy cars because they’re passionate about driving or like a certain make and model.
+- Are you a car person?
+While some people buy cars in order to get to and from their workplace, other people buy cars because they’re passionate about driving or prefer a certain make and model.

 You need a simple, functional car for 10-15% of what you earn